lyuts/freebsd-auto-port-updating/README.md

 * How to manage dependent updates?
 For example, updating port A to version N, requires updating port B to version M first.
 (Note: might not be a problem with minor version updates)
+* Develop a better validation mechanism, which will not be limited to just ensuring the port builds.